1. What are my chances of getting accepted

 No. We expect that each fellow will devote most of his or her time to laboratory research.

 We realize that our program does not fit all college schedules, and that this may be limiting.
-We strive to have all fellows begin and complete the program at the same time.
+Since our fellows meet one another and the training faculty during orientation on the very first day, it is required that all fellows begin and complete the program at the same time.
 All summer fellows are required to participate in chemical hygiene and laboratory safety training, and in small animal IACUC training.
 Training sessions are scheduled on campus during the first two days of the program.
 You must be able to complete this training to be considered for a fellowship.
 In addition, formal research presentations by the fellows are held on the final day of the program, and all fellows are expected to attend.